MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

       > [!NOTE]
       > Select the System Administrator role if this is the main user/admin.
 Otherwise, do not select that role.

-## Step 4: Install the applications
+## Step 3: Download and install the apps

 There are two [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] applications: